Home

 Welcome to my website James Lawless: The Truth in Fiction.
 I am an award-winning story writer, novelist, poet, literary critic and book reviewer with a passionate love for good writing and words that go to the heart and truth of things.
 Feel free to search for books, bargains, ebooks, free stories, poems, written or audio samples or reviews.
 If you would like to keep updated on special offers or my reviews for national newspapers or new publications, just enter your email for the free subscription blog on the right and receive a free electronic copy of my critically-acclaimed novel Peeling Oranges.
 Also, if you would like to comment on any of my work, or discuss the act of writing or literature or the state of the world (‘Lawless is a natural philosopher,’ the late Brendan Kennelly), I would be delighted to hear from you through the Contact link above or at jameslawless23@hotmail.com Thank you and happy reading.

-I am delighted to announce that my new and most experimental and perhaps most exciting novel Letters to Jude was published by Balestier Press on my birthday 29/06/2022.
+My most experimental novel Letters to Jude was published by Balestier Press on my birthday 29/06/2022.

 The publisher’s link is https://bit.ly/3P61Mx2